HorstBaerbel/HubAlyzer/README.md

 ## Updating your network configuration

 Edit [HubAlyzer/network_config.h](HubAlyzer/network_config.h) and put your WiFi network and password there.
 Make sure NOT to commit the file and upload to GitHub when forking the repo!

+## License

+If you want to build your own soft- or hardware based on this, you can.
+See the [MIT LICENSE](LICENSE).

+## TODO

+* Clean up code
+* Clean up esp32-i2s-slm fork
+* Merge ArduionFFT master
+* More draw function
+* Draw function switching
+* Add rotary encode handling
+* And Bluetooth MIDI and/or WiFi interface